jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - From Greek `-etikos`, adjectival suffix for nouns ending in `-esis`
 - `ette`: noun, a small thing of a particular type (e.g. barrette, snackette, statuette, cassette)
+- `fest`: noun, referring to events that have a lot of a particular thing or have a very great effect of a particular kind (e.g. talkfest)
 - `fic`: adjective, making, creating (e.g. scientific)
   - From French `-fique` and directly from Latin `-ficus` "making, doing"
 - `ful`: full of, having, characterized by (e.g. hateful, hopeful, bellyful)